ratchanon-noknoy2318/hosxp-to-buddycare-pipeline/README.md

 ---

 ## Data Utilization & Use Cases
-ข้อมูลที่ผ่านกระบวนการ Integration นี้ถูกนำไปใช้เพื่อสร้างมูลค่าในด้านต่างๆ ดังนี้:
+The integrated data is utilized across various organizational levels to drive efficiency and accuracy:

 ### 1. Executive Decision Support (Strategic Insights)
-* **High-Level Dashboards:** สรุปภาพรวมสถิติผู้ป่วยและทรัพยากรในโรงพยาบาลส่งตรงถึง **ผู้บริหารสูงสุด** เพื่อใช้ในการตัดสินใจเชิงกลยุทธ์และบริหารนโยบายองค์กร
+* **High-Level Dashboards:** Aggregated hospital statistics and resource metrics delivered to **top-level management** for strategic planning and policy making.
-* **Resource Allocation:** วิเคราะห์แนวโน้มผู้รับบริการรายวัน/รายเดือน เพื่อการบริหารงบประมาณและกำลังคนให้สอดคล้องกับภาระงานจริง
+* **Resource Allocation:** Trend analysis of daily/monthly patient visits to optimize budget management and human resource allocation based on actual workload.

 ### 2. AI-Powered Data Quality Assurance
-* **Anomaly Detection:** นำข้อมูลเข้าสู่โมเดล AI เพื่อตรวจหาข้อมูลที่ผิดปกติ (Outliers) เช่น ข้อมูลวันเกิดที่ไม่สัมพันธ์กับอายุจริง หรือรูปแบบรหัสบัตรประชาชนที่ไม่ถูกต้อง
+* **Anomaly Detection:** Data is fed into AI models to identify outliers or irregularities, such as mismatched birthdates relative to age or invalid National ID formats.
-* **Data Integrity Audit:** ระบบ AI ช่วยระบุและคัดกรองข้อมูลที่อาจมีความคลาดเคลื่อนหรือซ้ำซ้อน เพื่อส่งให้เจ้าหน้าที่ตรวจสอบและแก้ไขให้ถูกต้อง (Master Data Management)
+* **Data Integrity Audit:** AI-driven identification of duplicate or inconsistent records, streamlining the **Master Data Management (MDM)** process for staff verification.

 ### 3. Workflow Automation (Staff Alerts)
-* **Staff Notifications:** เชื่อมต่อกับ LINE Messaging API เพื่อส่งข้อความ **แจ้งเตือนเจ้าหน้าที่ผู้รับผิดชอบโดยตรง** เช่น แจ้งเตือนคิวนัดหมายล่วงหน้า หรือแจ้งเตือนสถานะเคสที่ต้องดำเนินการเร่งด่วน
+* **Staff Notifications:** Integration with **LINE Messaging API** to send automated alerts directly to responsible staff for upcoming appointments or urgent cases requiring immediate action.
-* **Registration Sync:** ระบบอัตโนมัติในการ Sync ข้อมูลผู้ป่วยไปยังระบบเฉพาะทางอื่นๆ ภายในเครือข่าย เพื่อลดภาระการกรอกข้อมูลใหม่และป้องกัน Human Error
+* **Registration Sync:** Automated synchronization of patient data across specialized internal systems to reduce manual entry, minimize human error, and save administrative time.

 ---